 He was born on June 23, 1911 in West Horsley, England.
 He decided to migrate to the United States, more specifically New York.
-There he became a copywrite legend, creating hundreds of effective and powerful headlines that to this day retain their power.
+There he became a copy-write legend, creating hundreds of effective and powerful headlines that to this day retain their power.
 David Ogilvy is the most famous publicist and his lessons are still as relevant today as they were when he opened the doors of his agency Ogilvy & Mather in 1948.
-He understood the nature of the role of marketing and advertising to the point of being able to conclude that: advertising is not an art form, it’s a medium for information, a message for a single purpose: to sell.
+He understood the nature of the role of marketing and advertising to the point of being able to conclude with that quote: advertising is not an art form, it’s a medium for information, a message for a single purpose: to sell.

 When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
 I want you to find it so interesting that you buy the product.

 Although “Ogilvy on Advertisement” was written in 1983, (yeah, I know, sounds almost prehistoric and so without internet!)
 Don’t think even for a second that all that he introduced to the world of advertising is no longer being used today.
 His lessons are timeless in marketing, including the new challenges of the era of Social Media.

 The same “Ogilvian” techniques that worked in the 70s can be applied today in current ads, blog headlines, website marketing, e-commerce, and YouTube channels.
 For some reason they say that the ideas of geniuses transcend time.
 These 7 Commandments will demonstrate that the ideas of the most influential publicist in the market are eternal and with good reason!
 Let’s start to apply them by studying Commandment #1! (if David Ogilvy says it, believe me its worth it!)

 David Ogilvy Commandment #1: Your role is to sell, don’t let anything distract you from the sole purpose of advertising.